 Be on Time

-Punctuality is important in all kinds of events, especially a meeting with potential landlords.
+Punctuality is vital in all kinds of events, especially a meeting with potential landlords.
 You should leave home early to make sure you are present and well-dressed at least 5 minutes before the agreed time.

 Being punctual shows your Danang landlord two virtues they are looking for every tenant.
 The first virtue is your common courtesy, which signals that you are educated and pleasant to do business with.
 The second one is your reliability in paying the rent on time.
 So, don’t be late!